In the previous modules, you learned the foundational building blocks of modern AI applications:

 ✅ "No information available about product XYZ-123"

-In agentic LLM applications, orchestration of the decision cycle is key: the agent coordinates memory, tool use, and LLM reasoning within each decision cycle.
+In agentic LLM applications, the decision loop is key: the agent coordinates memory, tool use, and LLM reasoning within each iteration.

 The agent actively manages when to retrieve context, when to call tools, and when to leverage the LLM for reasoning or generation.

-This orchestration enables adaptive, multi-step workflows and robust integration with external systems.
+This loop enables adaptive, multi-step workflows and robust integration with external systems.

 This diagram illustrates how, at each cycle, the agent observes all available context, decides the best next step, and takes action—repeating until the goal is achieved.